andriesfc/rankmybits/README.md

 ### Processing sample file

-> You have to be in the project directory for these samples to work as it.
+> You have to be in the project directory for these samples to work as is.

 The sample test file can be found at [src/test/resource/sample_scores.txt](src/test/resources/sample_scores.txt).